XiaotongDu/XiaotongDu.github.io/_posts/2025-07-18-why-are-stablecoins-all-the-rage.md

 date: 2025-07-18 17:00:00 +0800
 categories: [news, finance]
 tags: [stablecoins, fintech, blockchain]     # TAG names should always be lowercase
+description: "For traditional banks, the stablecoin race is a business contest they can’t afford to fall behind in; for nations, it’s a geopolitical battle for future monetary control — quiet, but fierce."
 ---

 *Stablecoins, launched over a decade ago and long hiding in a regulatory gray area, have suddenly become the new obsession for global financial giants.*